Submission and Pitching Guidelines

 Pitching the Magazine

-Check the print magazine and milwaukeemag.com to make sure we cover the topic you have in mind and to see our story format.
-We do not run stories that don’t have a Milwaukee connection, so please do not pitch them.
+Check the print magazine and milwaukeemag.com to make sure we cover the topic you have in mind and to see the format and style of our stories.

 Write a brief pitch, telling us why the idea is different, newsworthy and interesting for our readers.
-If you are a writer, photographer or illustrator, please include samples of your work.
+If you have previous examples of your work, please include them.

 Pitch early.
 We publish monthly, and stories are finalized months before the cover date.
 For example, if you think a story would be a good fit for the April issue, pitch in January.